JiggyStardust/push_swap/README.md

 Goal for Thursday 24.10.:
 - Finish error handling, modify main() into sub-functions and polish overall appearance.

+QUESTION: Do I need more error handling?
+Does it need to be implemented in push() for example?

 Goal for Friday 25.10.
 - Ready to submission, start evaluation process.